Careers that Don’t Require a College Degree

 For those who are ready to jump into a career and avoid a college education or post-secondary education, there are some great options:

-This is a good option for people who enjoy quiet time and driving with their music on.
-Mail carriers enjoy stability in their career
+This is a good option for people who enjoy quiet time and driving or walking with their music on.
+Mail carriers enjoy stability in their careers, but they do need to be prepared for a physically demanding job that may require lifting heavy packages and walking up to 10 miles per day.

 General maintenance and repair workers help fix and maintain equipment in residential homes and corporate buildings.
 They help work on basic plumbing, electrical work, air conditioning, and heating systems.

 What exactly is post-secondary education?
 Post-secondary refers to education attained after high school, primarily with an apprenticeship, trade certificate, or diploma.
-This can be a great option for those who already have an idea of what they want in a career; instead of going through 4+ years to attain a college degree, they can go straight into learning while practicing.
-The following are careers that require a post-secondary education:
+This can be a great option for those who already have an idea of what they want in a career.
+Instead of going through 4+ years to attain a college degree, they can go straight into learning while practicing.
+The following are careers that require post-secondary education or apprenticeship:

 Plumbers can be heroes to those that are experiencing broken or frozen pipes or broken toilets.
 They can diagnose and install water lines, appliances, and waste systems so that everything in a home or business runs properly.